César González (poet)

-A student of Gilles Deleuze, Pierre Bourdieu and Michel Foucault, González's work often civersthe issues of social stigmatization towards the villas or ghettos both in Argentina and the rest of the world, and the violence of the jail system.
+A student of Gilles Deleuze, Pierre Bourdieu and Michel Foucault, González's work often covers the issues of social stigmatization towards the villas or ghettos both in Argentina and the rest of the world and the violence of the jail system.

 González also writes for magazines and music video productions for rappers like "El As" (from Fuerte Apache) Fili Wey (from Puerta de Hierro) and Alan Garvey (as González, from Villa Gardel).